TM

 You can learn more about the differences between EMDR and AF-EMDR.

-Our Therapists Who Practice AF-EMDR
+Our AF-EMDR Therapists

 Our AF-EMDR therapists are uniquely qualified to support trauma and relationship issues in our community (and beyond) based on the deep training we have done with the Parnell Institute in California.